ahopkins/mayim/docs/src/guide/basics.md

 You need to:

-- subclass `Executor` or more likely `PostgresExecutor`;
+- subclass `Executor` (more likely you want one of its subclasses: `PostgresExecutor` or `MysqlExecutor`);
-- create method definitions that match the names of your SQL statements;
+- create method definitions that match the names of your SQL statements (yes, those methods will likely be empty);
 - name the arguments that will be injected into the query; and
-- provide the model you want to be returned as the return annotation.
+- provide the model you want to be returned as the return annotation (or annotate it as a `Dict` if that is what you want back).

 ```python